OutSystems/docs-bestpractices/src/performance/user-interface/user-interface.md

 ### Solution

 All major JavaScript libraries supply minified versions.
-For custom JavaScript, minification tools like Dean [EDWARD'S PACKER](http://dean.edwards.name/packer/) can be used to obtain minified versions.
+For custom JavaScript, minification tools can be used to obtain minified versions.

 ### Importance